Symmetry of hypersurfaces with symmetric boundary: The Cauchy-Kovalevskaya theorem

-Since the right-hand side only involves terms with partial derivatives of order $\le k-1$ in t, by induction all the derivatives of $u$ at $(0,\bar{x})$ will be uniquely determined.
-Therefore any two real analytic solutions must coincide on any connected open set containing $(0,\bar{x})$. \end{rem} \begin{rem} In the proof of Theorem \ref{CK2}, we can see that by means of local parametrization one can apply the Cauchy-Kovalevskaya theorem to any real analytic non-characteristic hypersurface.
-Moreover, the non-characteristic condition always holds for elliptic operators. \end{rem} \begin{ack} The authors would like to thank Prof. Yuxiang Li for his helpful discussion on the regularity theory of second-order elliptic PDE.
+\begin{remark} The non-characteristic condition always holds for elliptic operators. \end{remark} \begin{ack} The authors would like to thank Prof. Yuxiang Li for his helpful discussion on the regularity theory of second-order elliptic PDE.
 The first and the third named authors are partially supported by NSFC (No.~11831005,~12061131014).
 The second named author is partially supported by NSFC (No.~11871282).
-The fourth named author is partially supported by NSFC (No.~11971352,~12022109). \end{ack}
+The fourth named author is sponsored in part by NSFC (No.~11971352,~12022109) and wishes to express his gratitude to Tsinghua and ICTP for warm hospitality. \end{ack}